Meghan Markle Does Her Own Makeup For Special Events For This Reason, ‘Us Weekly’ Reports

 Meghan Markle’s beauty regimen has become a source of close speculation ever since her relationship with Prince Harry became news.
-Several publications have reported that she often does her own makeup which seems strange to some because of the resources that she has at her disposal.
+Several publications have reported that she often does her own makeup, which seems strange to some because of the resources that she has at her disposal.
 Some have speculated that it’s because she doesn’t want to seem more high maintenance than her sister-in-law, Kate Middleton.

-Us Weekly asked their sources about Duchess Meghan’s tendency to do her own face and found there’s a simple reason for it she just enjoys putting on her own makeup.
+Us Weekly asked their sources about Duchess Meghan’s tendency to do her own face and found there’s a simple reason for it: she just enjoys putting on her own makeup.

 “Meghan has her makeup done for some special occasions but likes to do it herself,” their source said.